eaorak/blog.koders.co/_posts/the-evolution-of-frontend-development-what-is-webpack-babel-and-build-steps-in-frameworks-3gj2.md

 ---
-title: "The Evolution of FrontEnd Development🌻: What is WebPack, Babel, and Build-steps in Frameworks."
+title: 'The Evolution of FrontEnd Development🌻: What is WebPack, Babel, and Build-steps in Frameworks.'
-excerpt: "There have been several advances in the web in recent years and in this post, I will talk about the t..."
+excerpt: 'There have been several advances in the web in recent years and in this post, I will talk about the t...'
-date: "2020-08-13"
+date: '2020-11-15'
-coverImage: ""
+coverImage: ''
 author:
   name: Koders
   picture: "assets/blog/authors/koders.png"
 ogImage:
-  url: ""
+  url: ''
 ---

 There have been several advances in the web in recent years and in this post, I will talk about the t...